amcginlay/k8s-primer/content/021_running_at_scale/_index.md

 coredns   2/2     2            2           9d
 {{< /output >}}

+This reveals that the `kube-system` namespace comes pre-installed with a [CoreDNS](https://coredns.io/) deployment.

 {{< step >}}Use the `describe` command to take a closer look{{< /step >}}

 ```bash